Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Potatoes

-How to use: Potatoes are versatile camping staples that can be roasted in foil over a campfire for baked potatoes or cooked in a pot.
-They make a delicious side dish or can be added to soups, stews, or clam chowder.
+How to use: Wrap potatoes in foil and roast them in the campfire for baked potatoes, or cook them in a pot.
+They’re great as a side or added to soups, stews, and chowders.

 Vegetables